PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 per-family count branches; an import-time invariant requires the contract and pass-family sets to match.
 Slice retains only its plan-aware unique-operator guard, while recursive Add retains its consumer-ownership planning.
+Unary, Swish, Softmax, and Dequantize application share one common-signature applier map.
+Its keys plus the contextual direct/Pad/PReLU/Slice/Split/Add/ Leaky paths must equal the union of contract kinds at import time.
+Split, Add, and Leaky retain their applied-operator sets so shared plans are mutated once.
+Adapter liveness and recursive plan walking are top-level helpers rather than closures rebuilt for every candidate.
 Exclusive pads constants are remapped in place; shared or public pads constants use copy-on-write so unrelated Pad consumers preserve NCHW semantics.
 Dequantize inputs retain source scale and zero-point provenance